 How can I get people that don’t work for me to do things?

-I read the PMBOK from PMI, I read websites on Prince2, I studied my empoyers internal project management methods, I read our software vendors methods, I read various books, including even the dummies guide to project management (I thought it was quite good!).
+I read the PMBOK from PMI, I read websites on Prince2, I studied my employer’s internal project management methods, I read our software vendors methods, I read various books, including the ‘project management for dummies‘; which I thought was very good.

 In my opinion none could provide a satisfactory answer through the methods and tools listed.
 To illustrate the point; a google search for the PMBOK contents shows the 6th version of it as covering: